 Opened in 2017, the AB Town Park features a splash pad, large skatepark, 18-hole mini-golf course, half-court basketball court, playground, picnic area, concession stand, & public restrooms.
-The park is free for use (mini-golf & concession stand items for a fee) & open dawn to 9 p.m. daily.
+The park is free for use (mini-golf & concession stand items for a fee).

-The AB Town Park mini-golf course and concession stand are currently open Saturday & Sunday only from 10 a.m. until 6 p.m.
-The splash pad will open for the season in mid-May.
+The AB Town Park Concession Stand and Mini-Golf Course are currently open 7-days a week from 10 a.m. until 10 p.m.
+The splash pad is also open 7-days a week from 10 a.m. to 8 p.m

 Facebook page • 915 W Fort Macon Rd.